 \myparagraph{Overview.} To demonstrate the benefits of \spec, we introduce \sys, a concurrent in-memory file system that runs in userspace via FUSE.
 The architecture is based on a prior formally verified file system, AtomFS~\cite{zou2019atomfs}.
 However, rather than porting its C implementation, we undertake a \emph{complete reimplementation} guided by our specification.
 Specifically, we implement AtomFS's high-level design with \spec's specifications, including pre- and post-conditions (we re-use some conditions from AtomFS's formal specifications in Coq), invariants, rely/guarantee contracts, system algorithm descriptions, and concurrency specification.

 \sys is organized into 45 distinct modules distributed across several logical layers, including file operations, inode management, path traversal, and the POSIX interface. \sys supports a wide range of standard POSIX calls, such as \codeword{open}, \codeword{read}, and \codeword{rename}.
-To validate its functional correctness, we use the \texttt{xfstests}~\cite{xfstest} suite within our \validator{} agent. \sys demonstrates a level of correctness comparable to that of the original AtomFS, failing only 64 out of 754 test cases, all attributable to unimplemented functionality.
+To validate its functional correctness, we use the \texttt{xfstests}~\cite{xfstest} suite within our \validator{}. \sys demonstrates a level of correctness equivalent to that of the original AtomFS, failing only 64 out of 754 test cases, all attributable to unimplemented functionality.